shelbyspees/speesblog/_posts/2015-03-14-the-best-decision.md

 Cutting my hair short has been the best single decision I ever made.
 Anyone who knows me has heard it a dozen times.
 Better than going to college, better than picking up the violin, better than learning French or Japanese--mostly because those were less decisions and more opportunities.
 But cutting my hair, that was a decision.
 Such a stupid change, but it's had such a huge impact on my confidence.

-I always envied boys growing up, they didn't have to worry about how their hair looked every day.
+I always envied boys growing up.
+They didn't have to worry about how their hair looked every day.
 They could run and play and move around without dark strands of dead skin cells flying into their eyes or sticking to their chapstick.
 From the age of 10 I knew I wanted to go boy-short.
+My mom never let me.

 My long, thick hair didn't cooperate no matter what I did.
 When I hit puberty, it decided to turn frizzy and wavy.
 If I tried blow-drying it, I'd look like this (but you know, significantly less confident.
 And with horrible skin):

 <img class="wide" src="http://blog.lokikoki.pl/wp-content/uploads/2010/11/frizzy-h.jpg"/>

-In 11th grade I'd wake up at 4:45am to shower, blow dry, flat iron, get dressed, do makeup, and then leave for school at 6:30am.
+In 11th grade I'd wake up at 4:45am every day to shower, blow dry, flat iron, get dressed, do makeup, and then leave for school at 6:30am.
 I have no idea how I took seven APs in high school and graduated with a 3.92 GPA while doing all of this.
-Also, two orchestras.
+Plus I was concertmaster of two orchestras, like a crazy woman.
+(Okay, yeah, humblebrag.)

 In 12th grade I switched to wearing it wavy/curly, but it would take six different products to keep it looking decent all day.
 I tried everything on the market, and luckily I had my mom to subsidize my investments in the beauty industry.
 The amount of money she must have spent...
 I can't even fathom.